HeinzBenjamin/FlexCLI/README.md

 https://twitter.com/BFelbrich <br>

 # HARDWARE REQUIREMENTS NVIDIA FLEX
+1. A Windows based machine running in x64 bit.
+(Bootcamp / Parallel Desktop setups might work, too.
+Give it a try)<br>
-1. A <b>dedicated</b> NVidia and AMD graphics card supporting DirectX11 and running one of the following drivers:<br>
+2. A <b>dedicated</b> NVidia and AMD graphics card supporting DirectX11 and running one of the following drivers:<br>
 Nvidia Geforce Game Ready Driver 372.90 or above<br>
 AMD Radeon Driver version 16.9.1 or above<br>
 Onboard graphic chips like Intel HD Graphics 4000 are <b>not</b> supported and might crash your system